 Memorials may be made to Hazel I. Findlay Country Manor, 1101 S Scott Rd.
 St. Johns, MI 48879.

-To plant a tree in memory of Gordon Banasik, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Gordon Banasik, please visit our floral store.